ultrasaurus/digital-provenance/home-loan.md

 ## Transactions

-2. Pete takes photo and generates a report
-   1. Pete creates a report (which is a verifiable credential)
+2. Pete takes photo and generates a report.
+(This report is a verifiable credential.)
    * issuer: Pete
-   * subject: <house or photo (could be two subjects)>
+   * subject: The house or the photo (could be two subjects)
    * holder: Pete's Photography Co. (could be Pete)
    * claim: